sib-swiss/llm-biodata-training/public/slides.md

 In this tutorial, you'll learn how to build an LLM-powered app step by step that assists in accessing biodata available at the SIB by doing retrieval augmented generation (RAG):

-- Redirect to the relevant SIB resources
+- Recommend the relevant SIB resources and tools
-- Write SPARQL queries to retrieve data from SIB endpoints
+- Write SPARQL queries to retrieve data from SIB public endpoints

 As we progress, you'll be provided with code snippets to gradually construct the system.
 Note that some earlier code may need to be modified or removed to prevent redundancy, ensuring a clean and efficient implementation.